nervosnetwork/ckb/rpc/README.md

 #### Fields

-`TransactionProof` is a JSON object with following fields.
+`TransactionProof` is a JSON object with the following fields.

 *   `block_hash`: [`H256`](#type-h256) - Block hash